KittyGiraudel/site/_posts/2013-01-17-blog-changes.md

 > **Edit (2013/01/22):** I did a lot of changes after writing this post notably regarding SEO, performances and accessibility.
 Be sure you read about it!

-Hi guys!
+Hi people!
 It’s now been two months since I launched the new and active version of hugogiraudel.com and I took the opportunity to make a few changes.
 Let me introduce them, hoping you find them cool. :)

 ## Layout